Uniforms of the Canadian Armed Forces: Flying suit

 Canadian Armed Forces aircrew wear green flying suits as operational dress.
 The two-piece flying suit (originally worn only by tactical helicopter crews) and the one-piece coverall flying suit are worn interchangeably by most CF aircrew.
 Prior to the mid-2000s, the one-piece flying suit was blue and worn by all fixed-wing aircrew.

 Naval combat dress

 RCN personnel wear naval combat dress (NCD) as operational dress.
-NCD consists of a blue shirt, black pants, and black jacket or parka for colder weather.
-Originally designed for wear on board ship, naval combat dress is made of Nomex.
+NCD consists of a long-sleeved shirt worn over the standard RCN black T-shirt, and trousers.
+Rank insignia is worn on the front centre of the chest attached with Velcro.
+The member's surname is worn on the right chest and a tape reading "Navy Marine" is worn on the left.
+A morale patch is worn on a Velcro section on the right upper arm, and the Canadian Naval Ensign and unit patch are worn on a Velcro section on the left upper arm.
+Issue of the new uniform began in winter 2021 on an exchange basis as members turn in worn-out NCD-pattern uniforms.

 Occupational Dress

 Various types of special working uniforms are worn by military police, medical personnel, dental personnel, cooks, chaplains, firefighters, stewards, and brass-reed musicians.
 Unlike operational dress, occupational dress uniforms are worn only by personnel actively engaged in designated tasks.
 Within the CAF Dress Instructions, maternity dress is also grouped in this category of "occupational, health, and safety dress".